Wayne Thiebaud: Collections and exhibitions

 Thiebaud's works are in permanent collections at the Los Angeles County Museum of Art, the Crocker Art Museum, and the Whitney Museum of American Art.
 The Hirshhorn Museum and Sculpture Garden, the Albright-Knox Art Gallery, the San Francisco Museum of Modern Art, the Albrecht-Kemper Museum of Art, and the Phoenix Art Museum have also held works by the artist.
-Exhibitions featuring Thiebaud include a 2001 retrospective at the Whitney Museum, a 2012 retrospective at Acquavella Galleries, and a 2021 retrospective at the Toledo Museum of Art.
+Exhibitions featuring Thiebaud include a 2001 retrospective at the Whitney Museum, a 2012 retrospective at Acquavella Galleries, a 2017 major retrospective at White Cube in London, a 2021 retrospective at the Toledo Museum of Art.

 The Crocker has hosted a Thiebaud exhibition every decade since 1951, including "Wayne Thiebaud 100" to honor the artist's 100th birthday in 2020.

 In 2025, the San Francisco Legion of Honor, exhibited his work in "Wayne Thiebaud: Art Comes From Art."
 In the same year, the Courtauld Gallery, London, staged his first ever UK museum show, American Still Life.